-Version 15 of Parallels is fully optimized and compatible with macOS Catalina 10.15.
-It also supports Sierra 10.12, High Sierra 10.13, as well as Mojave 10.14.
-Parallels 15 also boasts of support for Sidecar and includes new privacy and security features.
+Version 16 of Parallels was fully optimized and compatible with macOS Catalina 10.15, Sierra 10.12, High Sierra 10.13, as well as Mojave 10.14.
+Parallels 16 also boasted of support for Sidecar and included new privacy and security features.
+However, the new Parallels 17 now supports macOS 12 Monterey.
 You can just check to see if Parallels supports your device or operating system.

 Run Graphic Intensive Games

-Unlike older versions, version 15 also supports DirectX9, 10, and 11… all of them via Apple Metal.
+Unlike older versions, version 17 supports DirectX9, 10, and 11… all of them via Apple Metal.
 Thanks to its support of DirectX11, you can run graphic-intensive games and applications such as Fallout 4, Age of Empires, FIFA 19, Lumion, Max 2020, ArcGIS Pro, and much more.